Daisuke Matsuzaka: 2007 season

 Matsuzaka's first major league spring training took place in Fort Myers, Florida, with the Red Sox during February and March 2007, wearing number 18.
 Matsuzaka pitched well in most of his exhibition starts.
 He wears number 18 because Masumi Kuwata also wears number 18.
 The number is traditionally worn by the ace of a pitching staff in Japan.

 Matsuzaka made his first major league regular season start for the Red Sox on April 5, 2007, in an afternoon game against the Kansas City Royals at Kauffman Stadium.
-He walked one, recorded 10 strikeouts, and at one point retired 10 consecutive batters.
+He walked one, recorded ten strikeouts, and at one point retired ten consecutive batters.
 He allowed only a solo home run on six hits while throwing 108 pitches (74 for strikes) over seven innings and recorded the win as the Red Sox triumphed by a score of 4–1.
 He was, however, beaten 3–0 by Félix Hernández (who pitched a one hitter), Ichiro Suzuki, Kenji Johjima, and their Seattle Mariners in his Fenway Park debut on April 11, 2007.
 He was defeated again, 2–1, by the Toronto Blue Jays in his third major league start despite striking out 10 Toronto hitters in only six innings pitched.
 Matsuzaka still became the only pitcher to strike out 10 or more batters in two of his first three big-league starts since Fernando Valenzuela did so in 1981.

 In the official press conference after the Toronto start, Matsuzaka stated through his interpreter that gripping the American baseball—which is slightly larger than the Japanese pro ball, with higher seams—had presented some challenges, but that he had begun making adjustments and felt they were successful.

 Matsuzaka pitched his first complete game in the major leagues on May 14, 2007, a 7–1 victory over the Detroit Tigers.
 He had pitched 72 complete games in Japan.

 Matsuzaka signed a multimillion-dollar exclusive deal with trading card company Upper Deck.
 The terms of the deal were not disclosed.

 On September 28, 2007, Matsuzaka went eight innings and threw 119 pitches.
 He allowed six hits and two runs while striking out eight.
-With the win against the Minnesota Twins to secure the Red Sox's place as the winner of the AL East, Matsuzaka closed out his first Major League season with a record of 15–12 and an ERA of 4.40.
+With the win against the Minnesota Twins to secure the Red Sox' place as the winner of the AL East, Matsuzaka closed out his first Major League season with a record of 15–12 and an ERA of 4.40.